EU AI Act: A First Look at Europe’s AI Regulation

 How Can Businesses Prepare for AI Regulation?

-We recommend businesses establish an AI risk management assessment procedure by following these steps:
+To prepare for the EU AI Act, I recommend businesses establish an AI risk management assessment procedure by following these steps.

 Your business must know what AI systems it uses, how, why, and where the AI gets deployed.